 - Asbestos in construction materials

-Before you renovate, demolish, sell, our purchase a house, call IAQ Ottawa for an asbestos inspection!
+Before you renovate, demolish, sell, or purchase a house, call IAQ Ottawa for an inspection!

 IAQ Ottawa can perform all your pre-purchase or pre-renovation demolition needs including full Designated Substance Surveys for rooms or the entire building.